top of page

 Landscape Design Plans

 Every landscape design project starts the same way.
 We measure property lines, existing features, and distances from the house.
 We evaluate slope and drainage and track where water moves during heavy rain.
-We also locate buried utilities so excavation is done safely.
+We also locate buried utilities, so excavation is done safely.
 Just as important, we talk through what you actually need the property to do.

 Need a flat area where kids can play without rolling down a hill?
 Want a patio large enough for a grill and table?
 Need privacy screening from nearby homes?
 Dealing with water pooling near the foundation every spring?
 Have a slope that’s impossible to mow?
 These are common issues we see on properties in Fairhaven, Mattapoisett, and Rochester, and they drive the entire design process.

 We create detailed plans that show how everything fits together.
 Retaining walls to manage elevation changes and create usable terraces.
 Patios and walkways that connect different areas of the property.
-Garden beds placed where they receive the right amount of sun.
+Garden beds are placed where they receive the right amount of sun.
 Trees positioned for long-term shade and screening.
-Lawn areas graded so water drains away from the house.
+Lawn areas are graded so water drains away from the house.
 Where needed, drainage solutions like catch basins or French drains are built into the plan from the start.

-Each plan includes grading changes that reshape the land so water flows in the right direction.
+Each plan includes grading changes that reshape the land, so water flows in the right direction.
 Hardscape features are shown with exact dimensions and materials.
 Planting areas are mapped and specified.
 You see the entire layout before any work begins.

 You receive a clear proposal that breaks the project into phases with defined costs.
 Some clients complete everything at once.
 Others handle grading and hardscaping first, then return later for planting.
 We work either way.
 What matters is that you understand the scope, sequence, and cost before we move any dirt.